mmaher22/Grading_Scripts/README.md

 - create objects for each student submission and keep most recent only for multiple submissions from the same id.
 - ask user to enter either 1 for splitting the submissions into notebooks for each task/subtask alone and add cell for grades and comments after each solution.
 - OR 2 for collecting the grades from the notebooks and export them to an excel sheet.
+- OR 3 for collecting the timing (time spent, filled by students) from the notebooks and export them to another excel sheet.

 ### 2.HomeworkTask.py
 Class for homework task/subtask objects and it has three methods: